Sarah Schkeeper

-Sarah Schkeeper is an American football Guard for the New York Sharks.
+Sarah Schkeeper is an American former football guard for the New York Sharks.
 Nicknamed "The Viking" because she wears braided pigtails in games, she joined the New York Sharks in 2009 as a rookie and has started in every career game.
 She was also nicknamed "The Crypt-Schkeeper" by her teammates.
 Due to moving out of the area she stopped playing for the New York Sharks after the 2013 season.
 She has since started a team in the Richmond, Virginia area, called the Richmond Black Widows.

 Early years

 The youngest of three children Schkeeper was raised in Livingston, New Jersey with her two older brothers by her mother.
 Though she played football with the boys growing up Schkeeper didn't play an organized sport until joining the New York Sharks in 2009.

 Football career

 New York Sharks

 Schkeeper plays guard for the New York Sharks, the longest running and winningest professional women's football team in history.
 She has started as either right or left guard in every career game.